-MUS 3551: Counterpoint (2)

-An advanced music theory course focusing on the contrapuntal styles of the 16th century and 18th century.
+MUS 3551: Counterpoint (2) Prerequisite: MUS 2553 or permission of instructor An advanced music theory course focusing on the contrapuntal styles of the 16th century and 18th century.

-MUS 3552: Form and Style (2)

-An advanced music theory course focusing on the development of vocal and instrumental forms from the medieval to contemporary historical periods.
+MUS 3552: Form and Style (2) Prerequisite: MUS 2553 or permission of instructor An advanced music theory course focusing on the development of vocal and instrumental forms from the medieval to contemporary historical periods.
 Particular emphasis is given to classical forms including sonata and rondo forms.

-MUS 3553: Advanced Chromaticism (2)

-An advanced music theory course focusing on the development of chromatic harmony through the 19th and early 20th centuries.
+MUS 3553: Advanced Chromaticism (2) Prerequisite: MUS 2553 or permission of instructor An advanced music theory course focusing on the development of chromatic harmony through the 19th and early 20th centuries.

-MUS 3554: 20th Century Styles (2)

-An advanced music theory course focusing on the compositional styles of the 20th century and theoretical systems for musical analysis.
+MUS 3554: 20th Century Styles (2) Prerequisite: MUS 2553 or permission of instructor An advanced music theory course focusing on the compositional styles of the 20th century and theoretical systems for musical analysis.

-MUS 3611: Improvisation (2)

-Prerequisite: MUS 1551, 1552, 1553, 1554

-A study of transcription, analysis, and development of jazz improvisation skills via theoretical and practical techniques.
+MUS 3611: Improvisation (2) Prerequisite: MUS 1551, 1552, 1553, 1554 A study of transcription, analysis, and development of jazz improvisation skills via theoretical and practical techniques.

-MUS 3651: Orchestration and Arranging (2)

-An introduction to the techniques of orchestration and arranging for woodwind, brass, string and percussion instruments as well as piano and chorus.
+MUS 3651: Orchestration and Arranging (2) Prerequisite: MUS 1553 or permission of instructor An introduction to the techniques of orchestration and arranging for woodwind, brass, string and percussion instruments as well as piano and chorus.